Let’s talk about feeder workouts…

 Pretty much exactly what most people think of when they hear of Rich Piana’s feeder workouts.

-The two workouts are based off the same philosophy.
+The two workouts are based on the same philosophy.

 You can grow your muscles without ridiculous heavy weights, simply by making sure they are getting used properly and you are obtaining proper pumps.

-But Jon – I Need To Lift Heavy Weight To Get Big!
+But Easton – I Need To Lift Heavy Weight To Get Big!
 The Internet Said So!

 There is a correlation between strength and size.
 The problem is, it doesn’t work exactly how you think it does.